montao/calc/README.md

 # calc
 A calculator done with GNU flex and bison.
+For more information, read the book by John Lexon about flex and bison.

 # instructions